Objective knowledge and truth #

 We all need enlightenment to become integrated with a complex society.
 The education we get lasts for life; its influences - good or bad - stay with us forever.
 On one level, we learn facts/information (the cognitive domain).
 On another level, we develop our souls and become nicer more balanced people (the affective domain.
 We learn through a process of osmosis, by imitating or following examples – called modelling.

-Education does not consist of memorising facts or accumulating knowledge; it is more about fostering greater inquisitiveness, intellectual curiosity, truth-seeking and confidence in reasoning.
+Education should not consist of memorising facts or accumulating knowledge; it is more about fostering greater inquisitiveness, intellectual curiosity, truth-seeking and confidence in reasoning.